ross-bish/Section-2-Variables_Assignments_Expressions/2_20 ASCII code/3 Encryption.md

 value of C would be F because 67+3 = 70, etc.

 ## Step 1 - Investigate & Modify
-Try the following code in `main.py`
+Try the following code in `Thonny`
 ````py
 character = "C"
 key = 3